danielreiman/Cyber-Cloud-OpenSource/README.md

 After downloading the project, create a new repository on GitHub to host your version of the project.
 Make sure the repository is public so others can view and contribute to it.

 1. Click on the "+" icon in the upper right corner of GitHub and select "New repository".
 2. Follow the prompts to name your repository.
-Ensure to select the "Public" option to allow access to everyone.
+Ensure to select the "Public" option.
-3. You can choose to add a README file, a .gitignore file, and select a license if desired.
 4. Once completed, GitHub will direct you to the newly created repository's main page.

 ### Step 3: Upload the Files to Your New Repository